amirmohamada017/amirmohamada017/README.md

 # 👋 Hi there!
 I'm Amirmohamad

-I'm a Web Stack Developer passionate about building web applications with modern technologies.
+I'm a Web Developer passionate about building web applications with modern technologies.
 I specialize in Python-based backends with Django and frontend development using React ecosystem.

 ## 🛠️ Tech Stack